Ghoul Patrol: Release

 It was released by JVC Musical Industries in November 1994 in North America, and later in the year in Europe.
 A Japanese version was published by the JVC subsidiary Victor Entertainment in 1995.

 It was later re-released digitally on the Wii Virtual Console in 2010, and for the Nintendo Switch, Xbox One and Windows in 2021 together with its predecessor.

-A Genesis version was under development, but was not released.
+A Genesis version was under development, but was not released due to time constraints.

 Reception

 GamePro commented that "Ghoul Patrol is the closest you can get to the acclaimed Zombies Ate My Neighbors, and it's a worthy successor."
 They particularly praised the "outrageous 360-degree shoot-em-up action" and detailed, cartoony graphics.
 Electronic Gaming Monthly gave it a 7.8 out of 10, calling it "A worthy sequel to Zombies Ate My Neighbors" and "A great salute to old, late-night horror movies."